MicrosoftDocs/customer-insights/ci-docs/data-sources.md

 After the next refresh of the data source, the corrected records are ingested to Customer Insights and passed on to downstream processes.

-### Common reasons for corrupted data

-- Datetime fields in the wrong format

-  The datetime fields in the entity are not in ISO or en-US formats.
-Ideally, all the datetime fields in an entity should be in the same format, but Customer Insights can work with different columns being in different formats if they are in the ISO format.
-However, if it is not possible to use ISO or en-US formats, Customer Insights supports an entity with a different format, but the datetime formats must be annotated in the manifest/model.

-  > [!TIP]
-  > The default datetime format in Customer Insights is en-US format.

-- Schema mismatch
-  - Data that does not conform to the schema can be caused by a difference in the number of columns in the data vs the schema or differences in the data types between the data and the schema.
-Correct either the source data or the schema.
-  - The presence of newline characters in the data splits the row into multiple rows at unintended locations causing data from different rows to be present in different rows.

 [!INCLUDE [footer-include](includes/footer-banner.md)]